Compassionate Veterans Home Care Services

 • Continence

 ADLs matter because many benefits programs use them to determine eligibility.
 Most long-term care insurance policies require that a person need assistance with at least two ADLs before benefits begin.
-Certain veterans’ programs require assistance with three ADLs to qualify for home care services.
+Certain Veterans’ programs require assistance with three ADLs to qualify for home care services.

 If your loved one is struggling with these daily tasks, we can help assess their needs and guide you through the next steps for coverage and care planning.